-"Sports Wagering System" means all equipment, hardware, data networks, communications technology, and software used in the operation of Sports Wagering that directly affect the wagering and results of Sports Wagering offered under this Appendix, including the following: (a) Sports Wagering interactive components, including all associated equipment and software that comprise the Sports Wagering platform used in a Sportsbook or used for online or Mobile Sports Wagering; (b) Sports Wagering Kiosks; and (c) ticket or voucher redemption devices.
-"Sports Wagering System" does not include a Mobile Device owned and used by a patron to place a Sports Wager.
+"Sports Wagering System" means all sports wagering equipment and software used in the operation of Sports Wagering that directly affect the wagering and results of Sports Wagering offered under this Appendix, including the following: (a) Sports Wagering interactive Components, including all associated equipment that comprise the Sports Wagering platform used in a Sportsbook or used for online or Mobile Sports Wagering, (b) Sports Wagering Kiosks, and (c) ticket or voucher redemption devices.
+Sports Wagering System does not include a Mobile Device owned and used by a patron to place a Sports Wager.